YASHGUPTA2611/Twitter-Analysis/README.md

 2.)
 TF-IDF and ANN - In this I have converted the text data into vectors with the help of Word Embedding technique and furthur made a Neural Network model.

 3.)
 TF-IDF and LSTM - In this I have converted the text data into vectors with the help of Word Embedding technique and furthur made a LSTM model.

+4.)TF-IDF and Bidirectional LSTM - In this I have converted the text data into vectors with the help of Word Embedding technique and furthur made a Bidirectional LSTM model.

+### From the Above models best Accuracy of 89.99% is given by Bidirectional LSTM Model

 You can find the dataset on :- https://www.kaggle.com/arkhoshghalb/twitter-sentiment-analysis-hatred-speech